sanjam-m/ACS-Project/README.md

 2. Generate a SSH key for dev, prod and staging in their respective folders using the following commands:

-ssh-keygen -t rsa -f <key-name>
-ssh-keygen -t rsa -f
+ssh-keygen -t rsa -f (key-name) ssh-keygen -t rsa -f

-3. Create S3 buckets using S3 module: Navigate to Final_Project-ACS730/terraform/modules/s3 run the terraform deployment commands as mentioned below:
+3. Create S3 buckets using S3 module: Navigate to path () run the terraform deployment commands as mentioned below:

 terraform init
 terraform validate